ashishnegi/sanskell/Readme.md

    add checksum to index.js and put in index.html. -- need asset pipelining / webpack. -- low priority some cache control of 1 minute would be good.

+*.
+Add api endpoint for reading all .response files : heroku dyno will lose all files; so no use; s3 is good option.
 * try to write tests for IO things.
 * break down IO things into more pure functions and test them.
 * have really more tests : property based as well; with -K1K test suite size.